compose-spec/compose-spec/spec.md

 #### weight

-Modify the proportion of bandwidth allocated to this service relative to other services.
+Modify the proportion of bandwidth allocated to a service relative to other services.
 Takes an integer value between 10 and 1000, with 500 being the default.

 #### weight_device